NEW: Company that paid Armstrong for wins will be listening closely, attorney says

 Asked whether she thought it was difficult for him to “come clean” to her, Winfrey responded, “Yes.
 I think the entire interview was difficult.”

-It was not immediately clear why Armstrong apparently chose to acknowledge doping after years of denials.
+It was not immediately clear why Armstrong apparently chose to acknowledge doping after years of vigorous denials.

-Juliet Macur, the New York Times reporter who broke the news on January 4 that Armstrong was considering an admission of doping, said the athlete is too driven to accept life without sports.
+Juliet Macur, the New York Times reporter who broke the news on January 4 that Armstrong was considering an admission of doping, said he is too driven to accept life without sports.

 “He has had (several months) to think about how he is lonely, how he doesn’t have the adulation of fans at the finish line and nobody to beat right now,” she said.
 “And it’s driving him nuts.”